itsmeduncan/bastet/README.markdown

 ## To do

-1. Support activating/deactivating all features for groups/users
-2. Support activating/deactivating for multiple users/groups at once
+1. Support activating/deactivating for multiple users/groups at once
-3. Percentage support
+2. Percentage support
-4. Logging
+3. Logging

 ## Contibuting